Top of the page

-You've just found out that your newborn baby has hydrocephalus.
-Having hydrocephalus means that too much fluid is building up inside your baby's brain.
+Hydrocephalus means that too much fluid is building up inside your baby's brain.
 This extra fluid can increase pressure on the brain.
-It can make your baby's head look larger than normal, and make the soft spots on your baby's head feel firm or bulge out.
+It can make your baby's head look larger than normal and make the soft spots on your baby's head feel firm or bulge out.

-Early treatment for your newborn will help to protect his or her brain from long-term damage.
+Early treatment for your newborn can help protect the brain from long-term injury.

 The goal of treatment is to lower the pressure on the brain by getting rid of the extra fluid.
 There are two common ways to do that:

 Follow-up care is a key part of your baby's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your baby is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your baby is having problems.
 It's also a good idea to know your baby's test results and keep a list of the medicines your baby takes.

 Call 911 anytime you think your baby may need emergency care.
 For example, call if:

-Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse call line if you have any concerns.
+Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse advice line if you have any concerns.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.